This topic describes the background, data types, and usage of the ip4r extension.

 The following three data types are used to store single IP addresses:

-in the table represents any of the preceding three data types.
+In the following table, ipX represents any of the three data types described above.

 ipX | text | text(ipX) or ipX::text (explicit) |